Update #2 (June 4, 2020):

-Over the weekend, Ravelry (the world's largest knitting website, which inspired Textillia, and whose owners we consider friends) created a new policy extending their anti-hate speech rules to include banning any pro-Trump content.
+Over the weekend, Ravelry (the world's largest knitting website, which inspired Textillia, [admin note: edited to remove no longer current info]) created a new policy extending their anti-hate speech rules to include banning any pro-Trump content.
 (If you want the backstory, there's a good summary on TechCrunch.)
 The story blew up and has been all over the news, and we have received some emails demanding to know whether we have a similar stance (clearly from people who are new here, and/or didn't take a minute to look around before emailing).
 So, although there is barely any room left for (mis)interpretation, to be crystal clear:

 - We stand 100% in solidarity with Ravelry.